 Although this number could not get any higher, it hadn’t dipped below 90 by August 2020.
 It’s indicative of affiliate marketing’s enduring popularity among brands and affiliates.

 Promising emerging channels will inevitably capture the imagination of the industry at some point.
 But stakeholders are unlikely to stop running affiliate programs, as abundant empirical data shows that they work.

 7. Throughout the 2010s, total affiliate marketing spending ballooned from $1.6 billion to $6.8 billion in 2020.

 Based on the 2010 to 2020 affiliate marketing statistics, the past decade was a breakout period for the channel.

 Not a single year saw merchants decrease their spending on affiliate marketing.
 The highest annual uplift in spending was $800 million from 2013 to 2014.
 And the lowest increase was $400 million, a figure recorded twice: from 2011 to 2012 and from 2012 to 2013.

 8. Affiliate marketing accounts for 16% of all online purchases.

 Affiliate marketers are still not as effective drivers of sales as organic (21%) and paid (20%) searches.
 But these professionals are now on the same level as email marketing solutions, which are generally costlier.

 Moreover, affiliate marketing continues to evolve to overcome challenges as they present themselves.
 This channel’s slice of the pie will likely grow bigger from here on out, provided that advertisers and publishers continue leaning toward mobile-centric techniques, automated processes, and voice-search integrations.

-5. By the end of 2020, affiliate marketing is expected to influence $70 billion worth of sales.
+9. Affiliate marketing was expected to influence $70 billion worth of sales in 2020.